-The Exposure Map Tool (EMT) is available via the ISOC web page.
+The TAC is advised not to accept observations that simply duplicate (as opposed to enhance) the scientific results obtained from previous AO programmes, including the past Core Programme and/or Key Programme observations.
+Proposers can carefully check any possible duplication of their observations using the Exposure Map Tool (EMT), which is available via the ISOC web page.
 EMT is used to calculate the exposure time at a given point in the sky.
-The result is the accumulated time that INTEGRAL has observed at this point according to the exposure maps from IBIS or SPI.
+The result is the accumulated time that INTEGRAL has observed already at this point according to the exposure maps from IBIS or SPI.